mrsteele/openai-tokens/README.md

   limit: 1000 // Maybe add a limit if you want
 })

-await client.gpt('Is this working?')
+const response = await client.gpt('Is this working?') console.log(response.content)
-// '{ content: 'Yes, it seems like we are connected!' }
+// 'Yes, it seems like we are connected!'
 ```

 ## Use-Cases